python-websockets/websockets/docs/howto/django.rst

 In theory, given enough servers, this design can scale to a hundred million clients, since Redis can handle ten thousand servers and each server can handle ten thousand clients.
-In practice, you would need a more scalable message bus before reaching that scale, due to the volume of messages.
+In practice, you would need a more scalable message stream before reaching that scale, due to the volume of messages.